Shelley, Percy Bysshe

 POET (ENGLAND)

-BORN 4 Aug 1792, Field Place, Sussex - DIED 8 Jul 1822
+BORN 4 Aug 1792, Field Place, Sussex (near Broadbridge Heath) - DIED 8 Jul 1822, Lerici, Liguria: at sea

-GRAVE LOCATION Roma, Lazio: Cimitero Acattolico, Via Caio Cestio 6 (Zona Vecchia, 104 (= row 16, grave 2; ashes))
+GRAVE LOCATION Roma, Lazio: Cimitero Acattolico, Via Caio Cestio 6 (Zona Vecchia, 16.2 (104))

 Percy Bysshe Shelley was the son of a country gentleman, Sir Timothy Shelley (1753-1844).
 He was educated at Eton College and at Oxford University, where he was expelled in 1811 after refusing to confess that he was the author of the pamflet "The Necessity of Atheism".
 It was written by Shelley.
 By that time he had already published "Original Poetry by Victor and Cazire" and two novels, "Zastrozzi" and "St. Irvyne, or the Rosicrucian".

-He 1811 he eloped with the sixteen year old girl Harriet Westbrook and they married on 28 Aug 1811 in Scotland, against the wishes of his and her father.
+He 1811 he eloped with the sixteen-year-old girl Harriet Westbrook and they married on 28 Aug 1811 in Scotland, against the wishes of his and her father.
 In 1812 Shelley first met the philosopher William Godwin, whose work he admired.
 Shelley was under the impression that Godwin was no longer alive and was thrilled to meet his hero.
 Dearing that their Scottish marriage was not lawful, he married Harriet once more in England, in 1814.
-Unfortunately soon afterwards they became estranged and in May of that year Shelley declared his love to the young Mary Godwin, daughter of 'illustrious parents' William Godwin and Mary Wollstonecraft.
+Unfortunately, soon afterwards they became estranged and in May of that year Shelley declared his love to the young Mary Godwin, daughter of 'illustrious parents' William Godwin and Mary Wollstonecraft.
 On 28 Jul 1814 Shelley ran away with Mary to Europe and they took Mary's stepsister Claire with them.
 In September 1814 they went back to England.
 In 1815 Shelley's grandfather Sir Bysshe died and he agreed on a yearly allowance with Sir Timothy, who still did not want to have anything to do with his son.

 In 1816 Shelley, Mary and Claire went abroad again, this time to Geneva.
-Claire was carrying Lord Byron's child and Byron was in Switserland too after his disastrous marriage had ended in scandal.
+Claire was carrying Lord Byron's child and Byron was in Switzerland too after his disastrous marriage had ended in scandal.
 Byron and Shelley soon became friends and their conversations were very stimulating according to Mary who was a 'devote but silent listener'.
 In 1816 Shelley and Mary returned to England.
 After a reconciliation with William Godwin they married on 30 Dec 1816.

 In 1817 Shelley's "The Revolt of Islam" was published and in 1818 he went to Italy with Mary, their children and Claire.
-They lived in Rome and Florence and Shelley continued to write poetry: "Cenci" and "Prometheus Unbound" we both publiushed in 1820.
+They lived in Rome and Florence and Shelley continued to write poetry: "Cenci" and "Prometheus Unbound" we both published in 1820.
 In 1821 the Shelleys lived in Pisa, where they befriended Jane and Edward Williams.
 Shelley wrote "Epipsychidion" for Emilia Viviani, a girl he was infatuated with.

-Allthough Shelley couldn't swim, he and Williams had built a boat they called "Ariel" and on 8 Jul 1822 they didn't return from a sailing trip.
+Although Shelley couldn't swim, he and Williams had built a boat they called "Ariel" and on 8 Jul 1822 they didn't return from a sailing trip.
 Ten days later their bodies were found and buried on the beach.
 Afterwards the bodies were cremated and Shelley's ashes were eventually transferred to the Protestant Cemetery in Rome in 1823.

 In 1824 Mary edited and published "Shelley's Posthumous Poems", but after Sir Timothy threatened to stop the allowance for her son Percy Florence (1819-1889) the volume had to be withdrawn.
 Lord Byron, who died only two years after Shelley, was a very famous man during his life.
 Shelley, in sharp contradiction to Byron, was hardly known to the public.
-After his dearh, however, Shelley's works were soon pirated and when all hope of obscurity had faded Sir Timothy's lawyers finally gave Mary permission to prepare a proper edition of the works of her husband.
+After his death, however, Shelley's works were soon pirated and when all hope of obscurity had faded Sir Timothy's lawyers finally gave Mary permission to prepare a proper edition of the works of her husband.
 In "The Poetical Works of Percy Bysshe Shelley" Mary's brilliant notes explained Shelley's ideas to the world.
 It was published in four volumes in 1839 and finally established his literary reputation.

-For many more years Percy Florence's wife Jane St. John (1821-1899) tried to hide Shelley's unconventional life from the public, but many books on Shelley were published and interest in the poet as well as the person Shelley had became enormous towards the end of the nineteenth century.
+For many more years Percy Florence's wife Jane St. John (1821-1899) tried to hide Shelley's unconventional life from the public, but many books on Shelley were published and interest in the poet as well as the person Shelley had become enormous towards the end of the nineteenth century.

 Family

-• Wife: Shelley, Mary
+• Wife: Shelley, Mary (1816-1822, London: St. Mildred's Church, Bread Street)

-• Wife: Westbrook, Harriet
+• Wife: Westbrook, Harriet (1811-1816, Edinburgh)

 Related persons